kevwang33/ADP3450_measure/README.md

 Note that you can customize recording duration for each triggered sample, sample rate, file name, and destination path of the file in the recording script.

 3. Refer to the terminal output as the recording goes on, hit the stop button on Waveform SDK or use the terminal command Ctrl + C to terminate the recording.
-The recordings will be stored in a csv format within a folder named after the variable "date".
-Each recording contains a 3 ms frame of data after the trigger is received.
+The recordings will be stored in .csv within a folder named after the variable "date".
+Each recording contains a 3 ms frame of data.

 ## Note